-STEP 3: If there is no resolution at Step 2, the student discusses the problem with the Dean of the College of Science and Mathematics.
+Step 3: If there is no satisfactory resolution at Step 2, as soon as possible, but no longer than 10 class days from the date of referring the complaint to the Director of Clinical Training or Department Chairperson, the student refers the complaint in writing to the Dean of the College of the Sciences and Mathematics.
 The dean has final authority on college academic policies and procedures.

-STEP 4: If the academic problem involves a University-wide policy or procedure, and if there is no resolution at Step 3, the graduate student may bring the problem to the Dean of Graduate Studies.
+Step 4: If there is no satisfactory resolution at Step 3, and if the academic problem involves a University-wide policy or procedure, the graduate student may bring the problem to the Dean of The Graduate School.
 The provost has final authority on University academic policies and procedures.